digitalocean/container-blueprints/DOKS-CI-CD/README.md

 2. Configure Tekton EventListeners and Triggers for automatic triggering of the CI/CD Pipeline using Git events such as pushing commits.
 3. Configure the Knative Eventing GitHubSource to trigger your Tekton CI/CD pipeline.

-Next, the CI/CD Pipeline workflow comprises of:
+Next, to set up the CI/CD Pipeline workflow:

-1. Fetching sample application source code from Git.
+1. Fetch sample application source code from Git.
-2. Building and pushing the application image to the DigitalOcean Container Registry.
+2. Build and pushing the application image to the DigitalOcean Container Registry.
-3. Triggering Argo CD to deploy (sync) the sample application to your Kubernetes cluster.
+3. Trigger Argo CD to deploy (sync) the sample application to your Kubernetes cluster.

-Finally, configuring the CI/CD pipeline to trigger on Git events comprises of:
+Finally, to configure the CI/CD pipeline to trigger on Git events:

-1. Setting up the `GitHubSource` resource that triggers your Tekton pipeline, by registering the required webhook with your GitHub application repository.
+1. Set up the `GitHubSource` resource that triggers your Tekton pipeline, by registering the required webhook with your GitHub application repository.
-2. Setting up an `EventListener` that triggers and processes incoming events from the `GitHubSource`.
+2. Set up an `EventListener` that triggers and processes incoming events from the `GitHubSource`.
-3. Setting up a `TriggerTemplate` that instantiates a `Pipeline` resource (and associated `Tasks`) each time the `EventListener` is triggered.
+3. Set up a `TriggerTemplate` that instantiates a `Pipeline` resource (and associated `Tasks`) each time the `EventListener` is triggered.
-4. Setting up a `TriggerBinding` resource to populate the `TriggerTemplate` input parameters with data extracted from the GitHub event.
+4. Set up a `TriggerBinding` resource to populate the `TriggerTemplate` input parameters with data extracted from the GitHub event.

-The diagram below illustrates the CI/CD process implemented using Tekton and Argo:
+The following diagram below illustrates the CI/CD process implemented using Tekton and Argo:

 ![Tekton CI/CD Pipeline Overview](assets/images/tekton_ci_cd_pipeline_overview.png)

 This blueprint provides all the necessary manifests to create resources such as Tekton CRDs, and Knative CRDs, in your Kubernetes cluster, via Kustomize.
 You will find everything inside the [tekton](assets/manifests/tekton/) folder, including the [kustomization](assets/manifests/tekton/kustomization.yaml) manifest.
 You can take a look at each, and see how it's being used.

-The listing below shows how the `tekton` kustomization folder is structured:
+The following shows how the `tekton` kustomization folder is structured:

 ```text
 DOKS-CI-CD/assets/manifests/tekton/